andrewferlitsch/Gap/README.md

 2. Check if path to program is in your PATH variable:

-    A. Open a command shell.
+    A. Open a command shell.<br/>
-    B. Type tesseract in the command line.
+    B. Type tesseract in the command line.<br/>
     C. If not found, add it your path variable.
 For me, it is C:\Program Files\tesseract-Win64\

 Install the English Training Data files as: C:\Program Files\tesseract-Win64\tessdata